Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Embed from Getty Images

-To make matters worse, the factory was located on the 8th, 9th and 10th floor of the now Brown Building so the people had little chance of survival.
+To make things worse, the Triangle Shirtwaist factory was on the 8th, 9th, and 10th floors of the Brown Building.
+This meant that people had little chance to survive.

 Did we say little?
 We meant almost no chance.
 Here’s why.

-Being that it was the early 20th century when worker unions both existed and had some power (unlike today), these two societal leeches fought tooth and nail to stop their underpaid and often underage workers from unionizing.
+Because it was the early 20th century, worker unions still had power.
+The two businessmen fought tooth and nail to stop their underpaid and often underage workers from unionizing.

 But that’s already too much politics for today.
 Let’s see how the seed of fast fashion turned into a sprout.